latebit-io/.github/profile/README.md

 We want to help you adopt a craftmanship mentality and reap the benfits of cleanly built project, as we want and strive for in our own software and solutions.

+## How to contact lateflip.io for more information or consultation?

+Please email: fritz@lateflip.io

 ## Why the name lateflip.io?

 Lateflip is a trick in skateboarding that takes experience to achieve and looks very impressive.
 We want companies to be impressed by our work and see the the fruition of our experience; so your company has the means to "late flip".
 But really it is just a name of a cool looking skateboarding trick, in the mentality of that trick is what we want to accomplish with our consulting and development.